sparcityeu/SparseBase/doxygen/pages/how_add_reordering.md

 ### 2. Create a struct containing the hyperparameters you need, and initialize them in the constructor

 Inside the class, create a new struct inheriting from `ReorderParams`.
 Its members will be whichever hyperparameters that your reordering will require.
 We will call this struct `OptimalReorderParams`.
-We add to it `alpha` and `beta`.
+We add `alpha` and `beta` to it.

 ```cpp
 template <typename ID_t, typename NNZ_t, typename VAL_t>